hoelzro/luael/README.md

-Luaed is a libedit binding for, you guessed it, Lua.
+Luael is a libedit binding for, you guessed it, Lua.

 Why?
 ----